Summer Camps 2025

 $140/student

-Disney is magical and so is this theater class.
-Encanto, Coco, Mulan…..students will work with their favorite Disney productions to explore the world, including all aspects of theater–acting, movement, scene design, and costume design.
-Each day we’ll go on a grand adventure using Disney classics as a springboard and expand our ability to tell a story using the tools of every actor–voice, body, and imagination.
-On the final day of camp, students will perform a Disney-inspired mini-production.
+Beauty and the Beast, The Little Mermaid, Aladdin, Mary Poppins, Tarzan . . . the list goes on and on.
+Students will work with their favorite Disney productions to explore all aspects of theater including acting, movement, scene design, and costume design.
+Each day we’ll go on a grand adventure using Disney classics as a springboard and expand our ability to tell a story using the tools of every actor: our voice, body, and imagination.
+On the final day of camp students will perform a Disney-inspired mini-production.
 Showcase at 3:30 on Friday

 Musical Theater (entering 1 – 3 grade)